anargyri/lstm_han/README.md

 # Goal

 In this repo we demonstrate how to build and train two different neural network architectures for *classification of text documents*.
-We show a simple implementation on an [NC series Data Science Virtual Machine](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu) with [Tesla K80 GPUs](http://www.nvidia.com/object/tesla-k80.html), that uses the [Keras API](https://keras.io) for deep learning.
+We show a simple implementation on an [NC series Data Science Virtual Machine](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu) with a [Tesla K80 GPU](http://www.nvidia.com/object/tesla-k80.html), that uses the [Keras API](https://keras.io) for deep learning.
 Keras is a front end to three of the most popular deep learning frameworks, CNTK, Tensorflow and Theano.

 # Data